redhat-developer/odo/docs/proposals/odo-deploy.md

 #### Deploy
 - Delete existing deployment, (if invoked with --force flag)
-- Fetch the deployment manifest using URI in the attributes of the devfile.
+- Fetch the deployment manifest using URI in the metadata of the devfile.
 - Replace templated text in the deployment manifest with relevant values:
     - PROJECT_NAME: name of odo project
     - CONTAINER_IMAGE: `tag` for the built image